 Does Barbie’s Dream House have a movie theater?
 It better, because how else is she going to be able to watch the blockbuster film adaptation of the world’s most famous doll?
 Barbie, the iconic doll that first hit toy stores way back in 1959, is getting her very own live-action movie.
 It’s hardly the first toy to get the film treatment (see: Transformers, LEGOS, G.I.
 Joe, and more), but the upcoming Barbie movie feels like it could be something special — or at the very least, extremely interesting.

-Barbie boasts an incredible cast and an acclaimed director, and though we haven’t heard too many specifics about the plot or seen many images from the film, what little we do know seems like it has the potential to be buck wild.
+Barbie boasts an incredible cast and an acclaimed director, and though we haven’t heard too many specifics about the plot, what little we do know seems like it has the potential to be buck wild.
 Here’s everything we know about Barbie.